firefly-iii/docs/docs/docs/how-to/firefly-iii/finances/recurring.md

 - The category, budget, piggy bank and tags.

 If you wish to link a bill to the transaction, ensure the option to apply rules is checked and that the new transaction would match this rule.

+## Limitations

+1. You can't add a dynamic amount to a recurring transaction.
+2. You can't create split transactions.